 Website: Keith Haring Mural Tuttomondo

 The Pisa Baptistry of St. John, known as the Battistero, was first erected in 1152 as a replacement and is the second building to make up the Piazza dei Miracoli.
 It’s the largest such edifice of its kind in all of Italy, standing at 54.86 meters (180 ft) in height.
 One curious fact about the Battistero is that it also was built on the same bed of unstable sand as the Leaning Tower of Pisa, which gives it a very faint lean as well.
-The Baptistery is also an early example of the combination of Gothic and Romanesque architecture that was seen in the country during that era.
+This tourist attraction in Pisa is also an early example of the combination of Gothic and Romanesque architecture that was seen in the country during that era.

 Address: Piazza del Duomo, 56126 Pisa PI